lyteword/chspurgeon-tod/volume-1/psalm-23.md

 circumstances!

-## "Let earth be all in arms abroad,
+Let earth be all in arms abroad,

 They dwell in perfect peace."